 Feel, hear and see the world

 Let’s say you need to measure the surrounding noise and notify those chit-chatters at your open-space office to keep it down.
-Using a microphone, your app can to that too.
-And when we talk about microphones, voice input is another cool way of using your app – instead of tapping, just say what you need.
+By using a microphone, your app can to that too as it can detect all the sounds that are around it.
+And when we talk about microphones, you can also utilize voice input.
+In the last couple of years, with a strong popularization of personal assistants on smartphones, voice input got much more efficient and became another cool way of using your app – instead of tapping, you can now just say what you need.

 Phone cameras are a complete environment on their own.
 They have so many different use cases it’s actually hard to imagine an app that wouldn’t have some benefit from it.
-From the already mentioned AR, VR, image processing, content & object recognition, all the way to use cases that haven’t been thought of yet.
+From AR, VR and image processing, through content and object recognition, all the way to use cases that haven’t been thought of yet.
 Cameras today can be used for so much more than just taking photos.

 They can recognize text, translate them instantly, or convert offline documents into digital ones.
 Many offline to online conversions happen via camera.
 Just imagine, you’re organizing an offline promo event and use an application to record guest attendance digitally.
 It’s fast and easy – just place a QR code registration point at your venue and users can check in just by scanning the code.